bollu/bollu.github.io/README.md

   of lines.

-- Now, we are given a discrete sequence of adjacent line segments going upwards, where the line segments are described by $dx, dy$ moves.
+- Now, we are given a discrete sequence of adjacent line segments going upwards, where the line segments are described by $x, y$ moves.
 We want to check if the discrete curve defined by them is well-approximating a convex polygon.